TeamFAPS/PSVita-RE-tools/README.md

 The output dump stored in ur0:dump/physmem-dump.bin is aimed to be loaded in IDA PRO using https://github.com/xyzz/vita-ida-physdump.

-bootimage_extract - by @zecoxao
+kernel_bootimage_extract - by @CelesteBlue and @zecoxao
 ---
-Extracts embedded kernel modules ELFs from os0:/bootimage.skprx.
+Extracts embedded kernel modules ELFs from bootimage.elf.

-	+ Dropped support for segment file, added support for ELF input.

 Kdumper - by @TheFloW and @CelesteBlue
 ---